 This online summer course, which is worth 3 EPV days, is aimed at primary school teachers who are teaching classes 3–6 and is based on Gníomhaíochtaí Gasta, a book of communication activities for primary school teachers.
 It is suitable for teachers who want to learn more about the principles and structure of communicative lessons..

-Important: Last year this course was called Gníomhaíochtaí Gasta Topics 1-5 of the Curriculum
+Important: In 2020 this course was called Gníomhaíochtaí Gasta Topics 1-5 of the Curriculum

 This online summer course, which is worth 3 EPV days, is aimed at primary school teachers who are teaching classes 3–6 and is based on Gníomhaíochtaí Gasta, a book of communication activities for primary school teachers.
 It is suitable for teachers who want to learn more about the principles and structure of communicative lessons.
 Each module contains sample lessons based on themes 1–5 of the curriculum.
 In these lessons, there is a focus on the communicative approach to teaching, and activities for pre-communication, real communication and post-communication are included.